Global-Virtual-Networks/Grid-Plugin/README.md

 ## Installation
 1. Clone or Download the project
-2. Modify the data adapter/grid data to your liking
+2. Create a data adapter
 3. That's it

 ## Components